trebaud/LocalAssistant/README.md

 - Believe in privacy-first technology with local models
 - Love the power of Ollama but want to extend it with real tools
 - Want to experiment without a massive learning curve

-## 🔮 The Future is Now

-We're just scratching the surface of what's possible when you give AI the ability to use tools.
-Imagine what you could build:

-- Personal assistants that book real appointments
-- Code generators that commit directly to your repo
-- Research assistants that cite real, verified sources
-- Smart home controllers that actually work with your devices

 Built with ❤️, Ollama, and coffee.